xhuang119/hello-world/README.md

 # hello-world
 just a sample
-add some information about branch added by xhuang119 on 2018-6-7
+add some informations about branch added by xhuang119 on 2018-06-7